author

 by Robert Benton Seeley

-Born in London in 1798, he was the son of publisher Leonard Benton Seeley and grew up in the family book trade.
-He worked in his father’s business before taking charge of the publishing side in 1826, continuing a firm associated with religious and ecclesiastical books.
+Born in London in 1798, he was the son of bookseller and publisher Leonard Benton Seeley and grew up in the family trade.
+He worked in the business before taking charge of the publishing branch in the 1820s, helping build the Seeley name into a well-known London publishing house with a strong religious list.